 during his tour there was the Silver Star.
 He is a successful businessman and entrepreneur and served as a senior level defense contractor in Afghanistan for five years.
 He is the current Horse Spirit Board Treasurer and one of our Horse Spirit mentors.
 He is active in numerous civic and veterans organizations and currently sits on the boards of two nationally recognized philanthropic foundations.
-He has three children, one of whom recently commanded a US Army Cavalry Squadron.
+He has three children, one of whom previously commanded a US Army Cavalry Squadron.
 He also has two grandchildren, two dogs, and a Paso Fino gelding named "Mojo".

 Renee Brown is an Air Force Veteran of 5 years and served nearly ten years working in the local county veteran service office helping Veterans access and apply for Veterans benefits.
 Although Renee is changing career fields and will be working for the US Forest Service, her passion for serving Veterans